texttest/website_2/_how_to_guides/filter_varying_output.md

 ---
 layout: how_to_guide
-title: Filter Varying Output
+title: Filter Varying Output with Scrubbers
 ---

-# Filter Varying Output
+# Filter Varying Output with Scrubbers

 Often when you're Approval testing a program it will produce some output that varies every time you run the test.
 You don't want the test to fail every time when a process ID or a date changes.
-In TextTest we call this 'filtering run dependent text'.
-Other tools call it 'scrubbing' the output.
+In TextTest we call this 'filtering run dependent text' or 'scrubbing' the output.

 For example if this is your approved standard output file: